maddychill/qr-code-generator/README.md

 ## 📝 License
 This project is open-source and available under the MIT License.
 You can freely use and modify the software.

-For further questions or suggestions, feel free to open an issue on GitHub!
+For further questions or suggestions, feel free to open an issue on GitHub!Minor update for PR